-Click on the icon "Request for Service" Click on "New", then "New Item".
+Click on the icon "Request for Service"

+Click on "New", then "New Item".

+Fill in the pop up page, including your name, schoo

 Fill in the pop up page, including your name, school, vision and date of service.
 Click on "Save" and your request has been submitted!